MFR6340/theenglishextension.org/young-world-2/Unit-1: Five Senses.md

 ### Song for a Whale, by Lynne Kelly
 <img src="https://i.imgur.com/c4bX7Yh.png" width="25%" />

-A deaf girl named Iris learns about a whale who cannot communicate with other whales and develops a way to try to help it. .(Lexile 800L)
+A deaf girl named Iris learns about a whale who cannot communicate with other whales and develops a way to try to help it. .(Lexile 800L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Song-for-Whale-Lynne-Kelly/9781848126916?ref=grid-view&qid=1673873979579&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1058950540?sq=Song%20for%20a%20Whale&stype=productName" rel="nofollow">Buy on Orell Füssli</a>